LGBT Family Building | Atlanta

 Intrauterine Insemination (IUI)

-At any point along your journey to same sex parenthood, you may decide that adoption is the best choice for you or for you and your partner.
-ACRM works closely with many adoption agencies, and can be a resource in guiding you to the right people to help you build your family.
+At any point along your journey to parenthood, you may decide that adoption is the best choice for you and your partner.
+ACRM works closely with many adoption consultants, agencies, and attorneys, and can be a resource in guiding you to the right people to help you build your family.

-When third party reproduction is used, there are important legal issues that should be considered and addressed, including establishing legal parentage.
-ACRM can refer to you several law firms that specialize in third party reproductive law and that have attorneys who have years of experience in this very special area of legal practice.
+When a gestational carrier or a sperm or egg donor that is known to the couple is used, there are important legal issues that should be considered and addressed, including establishing legal parentage.
+ACRM can refer to you several law firms that specialize in Third Party Reproductive Law and that have attorneys with years of experience in this very special area of legal practice.